aeroaks/Weather-on-Terminal/ReadMe.md

 ### How it works?
-1. It fetches your ip from  http://checkip.dyndns.org
+1. It fetches your ip from http://ip-api.com/json
 2. By using ip, it fetches weather from http://worldweatheronline.com/

-### More
-Wrote this for my blog post http://www.avilpage.com/2014/06/a-weather-widget-on-your-terminal.html